bretth/saltstack-ops-handbook/README.md

 I am not a SaltStack expert or orchestration professional, so this is an entry level guide written by a beginner.
 I have prior experience with [Fabric](http://www.fabfile.org) and more recently [Ansible](https://www.ansible.com) , and was keen to try SaltStack but found the documentation pretty haphazard; a side-effect no-doubt of it's rapid evolution.

 This small project serves a few purposes.
-The first was to experiment with [notion.so](http://notion.so) as a tool for writing company procedures and operational handbooks; the second, to explore a different process for documentation driven projects that improve the transfer of knowledge.
+The first was to experiment with [notion.so](http://notion.so) as a tool for writing company procedures and operational handbooks; the second, to explore a different process for documentation driven projects that improve the transfer and re-transfer of knowledge.
 Finally, of course I wanted to better understand the world of salt.

 — Brett

 ## Copyright

-Brett Haydon
+Brett Haydon 2016

  [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)